prestzy/Simple-Library-Management-System/README.md

         if it is the first option selected when starting the program.

   (e) Search for Book(s)
-      o Prompts for the ISBN, author, and title. o Display the information of a particular book using the information provided.
+      • Prompts for the ISBN, author, and title.
+      • Display the information of a particular book using the information provided.

   (f) Exit
-      o Stop the execution of the program.
+      • Stop the execution of the program.
-      o The program will write the updated data into books_StudentID.txt.
+      • The program will write the updated data into books_StudentID.txt.